laiquet/idtrackerai-enhanced/docs/source/install/installation.rst

 Requirements
 ============

-Idtracker.ai is a Python package (uploaded to :external:`PyPI <https://pypi.org/project/idtrackerai/>`) tested on Windows, Linux and currently being tested on MacOS.
+idtracker.ai is a Python package (uploaded to :external:`PyPI <https://pypi.org/project/idtrackerai/>`) tested on Windows, Linux and currently being tested on MacOS.

-Idtracker.ai uses neural networks to track and identify animals, for which it depends on Pytorch.
+idtracker.ai uses neural networks to track and identify animals, for which it depends on Pytorch.
 That's why **to run idtracker.ai's tracking algorithms, a dedicated graphics device is highly recommended**, this means a NVIDIA or AMD dedicated GPU or Apple M1, M2 or AMD GPU in MacOS>=12.3.
 If your machine does **not** have such devices, you can still use some of the tools offered by idtracker.ai.
 See :ref:`install without a graphics device`.

 .. admonition:: Heavy videos
     :class: sidebar warning